rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

    * Nodes are entities that store the Technopedia data.
    * Node names are surrounded by parentheses in a query, for example, (Node).
    * Nodes have different attributes that show data in key-value pairs.
-   * Nodes are connected to other nodes by relatioships.
+   * Nodes are connected to other nodes by relationships.

   To get data from multiple nodes in one query, you use defined relationships to other nodes in your queries to connect the nodes and their attributes.